Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 - Feb 17

-Protein overload happens when your hair has too much protein and not enough moisture, causing it to feel stiff, dry, brittle, and prone to breakage.
+Protein overload happens when your hair has too much protein and not enough moisture.

 What Is Protein Overload in Hair?

-Too much protein in our hair products can tip the balance and cause it to feel dry, stiff, brittle, and make it more prone to breakage.
-Restoring balance with moisture-focused products and gentler hair care can help bring your hair back to life.
+Too much protein in our hair products can tip the balance and cause it to feel dry, stiff, and brittle.

 What Causes Protein Overload?